COVID-19 Relief and Recovery Fund

 Temporary waiver of Environmental Management Change for the Great Barrier Reef Marine Park

 This $8.1 million initiative temporarily waives the Environmental Management Charge for the Great Barrier Reef Marine Park until 31 December 2020.

 Renewing Reef HQ Aquarium

-This initiative provides $2.6 million for Reef HQ Aquarium to ensure the critical systems that control the environment within the aquarium are upgraded and maintained, supporting the health and wellbeing of the living exhibits while the aquarium is closed.
+This initiative is providing $2.6 million for Reef HQ Aquarium to ensure the critical systems that control the environment within the aquarium are upgraded and maintained, supporting the health and wellbeing of the living exhibits while the aquarium is closed.

-A further $5 million is being provided for capital works at Reef HQ, creating up to 20 local jobs and helping to drive further tourism numbers by enhancing access and visitor experiences at the aquarium and education centre.
+A further $5 million has been provided for capital works at Reef HQ, creating up to 20 local jobs and helping to drive further tourism numbers by enhancing access and visitor experiences at the aquarium and education centre.

 Financial Counselling to Support Small Regional Businesses